Some striking results for the Netherlands:

 1 in 5 women have ever experienced stalking.

-Over 40% of women in the Netherlands have experienced sexual harassment at work in her lifetime.
+Over 40 per cent of women in the Netherlands have experienced sexual harassment at work in her lifetime.

-Where possible, Atria makes a comparison with the situation in 2014 and with recent figures from the Prevalence Monitor on Domestic Violence and Sexual Transgression 2024.
+Atria compares, where possible, with the situation in 2014 and with recent figures from the Prevalence Monitor on Domestic Violence and Sexual Transgression 2024.

 Compared to 2014, the percentage of women who have ever experienced violence in 2024 is slightly lower: in 2014, 45% of Dutch women interviewed said they had ever experienced physical or sexual violence.
 We cannot determine with certainty whether this is a slight decrease in violence or whether it is due to differences in the group of women interviewed.

 The figures from the recently published Prevalence Monitor differ from the European picture.
-Figures from the Prevalence Monitor show that 24% of women aged 16 or older have ever been victims of domestic violence and/or sexually transgressive behavior (compared to 12% of men).
-The fact that the results are higher in the European study may have several reasons, including differences in the method of data collection, differences in the sample or differences in the questions and definitions.
+The Prevalence Monitor figures show that 24% of women aged 16 or over have ever been victims of domestic violence and/or sexually transgressive behaviour (compared to 12% of men).
+The fact that the results are higher in the European survey may have several reasons, including differences in the way data are collected, differences in the sample or differences in the questions and definitions.